-Task 2 Range and Riparian Area BMP Implementation
+Task 2 Range and Riparian Area BMP Implementation and Improved Cropping Systems

 Implementing riparian vegetation improvement projects reduces TSS by up to 70 percent (see the Belle Fourche River TMDL study).
 This reduction has been in areas where a large majority of the TSS is coming from the adjacent riparian area.
 In the Belle Fourche River Watershed, it is predicted that riparian vegetation improvement will reduce TSS concentrations by 18 percent.
 The E. coli TMDL study identified that reducing livestock access to streams, protecting unstable stream banks, creating filter strips, and waste management should be implemented to reduce E. coli in the upper reach of the Belle Fourche River.
 The U.S. Department of Agriculture (USDA) cost-share funds will be used to install similar BMPs on upland sites.
 Installing BMPs in both the riparian and upland sites allows for overall improved grazing management and range condition that will ultimately reduce TSS and E. coli concentrations.
+Improving cropping systems by incorporating cover crops and no-till practices directly improves water quality by reducing sediment reaching the Belle Fourche River.
+This amendment would pilot some of these practices to demonstrate their effectiveness.

-2. Implement Riparian Improvement on 1,500 Acres and Rangeland Improvement on 25,000 Acres.
+2a.
+Implement Riparian Improvement on 1,500 Acres and Rangeland Improvement on 25,000 Acres.
+Implement Riparian Improvements on an additional 1,500 Acres and Rangeland Improvements on 25,000 Acres.